| Market based approaches to spectrum management include spectrum

 Quotient has undertaken a number of major assignments in this

-spectrum management regimes.
+spectrum management techniques.

 - For the Dutch Ministry of Economic Affairs we led the development